fangohr/finmag/doc/aboutfinmag.rst

 the field, the cross product of the magnetisation and the field :math:`m \times H` has to be evaluated.
-Nmag takes the liberty of having additional contributions in their vectors, because only the perpendicular parts enter the LLG equations anyways.
+Nmag takes the liberty of having additional contributions in their vectors, because only the perpendicular parts enter the LLG equation anyways.

 This yields a new vector which can be used for the comparison.